-Listed below are the various working committees with MTI that you can volunteer for.
+Listed below are the various working committees with the MTI that you can volunteer for.
 Take a look at each and click the "CALL FOR VOLUNTEERS" link to indicate your interest.
-MTI will be in contact with you to help you get involved once you complete the online form.
-Thank you for your consideration to volunteer and to help us be MTI Strong.
+The MTI will contact you to help facilitate your involvement once you have completed the online form.
+Thank you for your consideration to volunteer and to help us be MTI strong.

 VOLUNTEER OPPORTUNITIES - (CLICK HERE to Share Volunteer Interest)

 3D Printing – Additive Manufacturing Committee